athril/sparc.client.test/README.md

 The process of releasing new version of the software is fully automated.

-This means that no version of the software is hard-coded in pyproject.toml, the versioning is fully dynamic.
+This means that `CHANGELOG.md` as well as release commands are automatically generated.
+Additionally, there no version of the software is hard-coded in pyproject.toml, the versioning is fully dynamic using git tags.

+The new pipeline is a follows:

+1. First, please make sure you are working with the most recent code base, as each release automatically updates CHANGELOG.md.
+`git pull`

-In order to create a new release, the software version needs to be tagged, with the version number beginning with letter `v` `git tag v1.3.7`
+2. In order to create a new release, the software version needs to be tagged, with the version number beginning with letter `v`
+`git tag v1.3.7`

-Next, the specific version needs to be submitted to the codebase, e.g.
+3. Next, the specific version needs to be submitted to the codebase, e.g.
 `git push origin v1.3.7`

-This will create a tagged version 1.3.7, start the Release workflow, which would create a new release on github.
-If this action succeeds, a new action Release to PyPI will be started, which will deploy the code to PyPI.
+4. This will create a tagged version 1.3.7, start the Release workflow, which would update CHANGELOG.md and create a new release on Github.

+5. If this action succeeds, this will trigger a new action Release to PyPI will be started, which will deploy the code to PyPI.